-Hold a public hearing and consider adoption of an ordinance of the City of Denton, Texas, regarding a City-initiated Comprehensive Plan Amendment to modify the Thoroughfare Map of the 2022 Mobility Plan, including but not limited to removing and realigning a proposed extension of Underwood Road between FM 1515 (Airport Road) and Springside Road, removing an east-west extension of future Corbin Road from Springside Road to existing north-south Corbin Road, and reclassifying portions of Corbin Road and Springside Road.
-The general area of change is located east of the City of Denton Airport, and west of I-35 W in the City of Denton, Denton County, Texas; adopting an amendment to the City's official mobility plan; providing for a penalty in the maximum amount of \$2,000.00 for violations thereof; providing a severability clause and an effective date.
-The Planning and Zoning Commission voted 4-0 to recommend approval of the request.
-Motion for approval by Commissioner Dyer and seconded by Commissioner McDuff.
-(MPA25- 0001b, Underwood, Corbin, and Springside, Sahar Esfandyari).
+Hold a public hearing and consider making recommendation to the City Council, regarding a City-initiated Comprehensive Plan Amendment to modify the Thoroughfare Map of the 2022 Mobility Plan, including but not limited to removing and realigning a proposed extension of Underwood Road between FM 1515 (Airport Road) and Springside Road, removing an east-west extension of future Corbin Road from Springside Road to existing north-south Corbin Road, and reclassifying portions of Corbin Road and Springside Road.
+The general area of change is located east of the City of Denton Airport, and west of I-35 W in the City of Denton, Denton County, Texas.
+(MPA25- 0001a, Underwood, Corbin, and Springside, Sahar Esfandyari).